Pedernales Falls State Park: Nature

 The river limestone at Pedernales Falls is 300 million years old.
 Erosion from deposits in the Cretaceous period created the current formations.

+Animals

-Wildlife in the park is typical of the Texas Hill Country, including white-tailed deer, coyotes, rabbits, armadillos, wild hogs, skunks, opossums and raccoons.
+Wildlife in the park is typical of the Texas Hill Country, including white-tailed deer, coyote, eastern cottontail, Mexican long-nosed armadillo, wild boar, Virginia opossum and common raccoon.
 Many types of birds, including the endangered golden-cheeked warbler, can be found in the summer.

-Trees commonly found in the area include juniper, pecan, sycamore, elm, walnut, hackberry, and others.

-Venomous snakes most commonly found in the Texas Hill Country are the western diamondback rattlesnake, eastern copperhead, and the water moccasin.
+Venomous northern cottonmouth are often observed in the river and creeks as are the non-venomous plain-bellied watersnake and diamondback watersnake.
+Other venomous snakes most commonly found in the Texas Hill Country, the western diamondback rattlesnake, eastern copperhead, and Texas coralsnake are rarely spotted.

+Plants

+Trees commonly found in the park include Texas live oak, Buckley's oak, Ashe juniper, pecan, American sycamore, cedar elm, little walnut, baldcypress, Texas ash and others.